nth-chile/gagesalzano2/_posts/2017-03-18-Google-Engage.md

 </div>

-The parts of the logo could be used to construct icons, layouts and other brand elements.
+The parts of the logo could be used to construct icons and inspire page compositions.

 {{slide['end']}}